Get insider access

 6.8 Pets

 The Shark Navigator Lift-Away Speed is decent for pets.
-It does a fantastic job of cleaning pet hair on bare floors and low and high-pile carpet.
-Also, it comes with an allergen-trapping HEPA filter that's fairly effective in trapping airborne allergens, though, like any bagless vacuum, emptying its dustbin can release a cloud of dust.
+It does a great job of cleaning pet hair on carpet and fabric furniture Also, it comes with an allergen-trapping HEPA filter that's fairly effective in trapping airborne allergens, though, like any bagless vacuum, emptying its dustbin can release a cloud of dust.
 It also incurs virtually no recurring costs.
 However, there are a few parts that need periodic cleaning.
 Its floorhead's brushroll isn't removable either, making it hard to clean tangled hair, though it's advertised to be self-cleaning.

 Pros